Imported from: Google Blogger site

 References

 37th Congress, Feb.
-25, 1863, National Bank Act of 1863, (offically An Act to provide a national currency, secured by a pledge of United States stocks, and to provide for the circulation and redemption thereof,) Session III, Chapter 58.
+25, 1863, National Bank Act of 1863, (officially An Act to provide a national currency, secured by a pledge of United States stocks, and to provide for the circulation and redemption thereof,) Session III, Chapter 58.

 38th Congress, Mar.
 3, 1865, Internal Revenue Act of 1865 (officially An act to provide internal revenue to support the government, to pay interest on the public debt, and for other purposes,) Statutes at Large, Session II, Chapter 78, Sec 6.